 Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 This means your furnace ignitor can’t turn on the flame.
 After five failed attempts, the furnace will quit trying to ignite.
 It will then change into Watchguard mode for about an hour for safety reasons.

 When your ignitor ceases working, it’s safer to rely on our NATE-certified technicians.
 They’ve gone through rigorous education, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.

-We trust in the quality of our furnace repair so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We trust in the quality of our furnace repair in Denver so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works

 This part ignites natural gas, which helps heat your house.

 Here’s how a furnace ignitor works: